phunanon/Chika/README.md

 Parameters override variables.

-Unmodified parameters must be returned through `val`.
+Functions must end in a form - to return a value use `val`.

 #### Data types